Delta Science Fellowship 2017-19

 Research mentor: Stephanie Carlson, Environmental Science, Policy and Management, University of California, Berkeley

 Community mentor: Rachel Johnson, NOAA Fisheries and University of California, Davis

-The endangered Sacramento River winter-run Chinook salmon represent a critical component of the Central Valley Chinook stock complex.
-Historically, the fish spawn during summer and the survival of their offspring is heavily dependent on cool summer water releases downstream from the Shasta Reservoir and Keswick Dam.
-Yet these reservoirs also provide critical water supplies for irrigation, municipal and industrial needs, as well as providing flood control and hydropower generation.
-Understanding how winter run Chinook salmon respond to different flow regimes, including drought, is essential to meet the coequal goals of improving water reliability and ecosystem health.
+Sacramento River winter-run Chinook salmon have been endangered since 1994.
+Historically, the fish spawned during summer in cool tributaries upstream of the Sacramento, but dams have limited spawning habitat to a small reach of the river.
+Today, survival of their offspring is heavily dependent on cool summer water releases from reservoirs, which also provide critical water supplies for irrigation, municipal and industrial needs, as well as providing flood control and hydropower generation.
+During drought, this can lead to difficult management decisions.
+Understanding how winter run Chinook salmon respond to drought and water temperature is therefore vital to management of this endangered population.

-The results will provide state and federal agencies and the Delta Conservancy with valuable information for securing a healthy ecosystem that supports winter-run Chinook salmon and a reliable water supply.
+As climate change progresses, droughts are expected to increase in California’s Central Valley, making it even more difficult for water managers to balance the many needs for water.
+The results of this project will provide state and federal agencies and the Delta Conservancy with valuable information for securing a healthy ecosystem that supports both winter-run Chinook salmon as well as a reliable water supply.

 Morais P, Sturrock AM, Phillis CC, Whitman G, Carlson SM, Johnson RC (2018) Death on two legs: featuring the Sacramento River winter-run Chinook salmon during the 2012-2016 drought.
 Episode II.
 10th Bay-Delta Science Conference.
 Sacramento, CA (USA), September 11.